 “Your body is not a temple.
 It’s an amusement park.
 Enjoy the ride.” – Anthony Bourdain

-Well, you don’t always have to agree with your idol, do you?
-I happen to believe you can explore local cuisines while keeping it largely wholesome, healthy and sustainable.
+You don’t always have to agree with your idol… I happen to believe you can explore local cuisines while keeping it largely wholesome, healthy and sustainable.
 You can respect both local traditions AND the planet.
 (And your body, while you’re at it).

-No vegan preaching.
-Just small mindful steps for the planet, while getting to know her incredible flavors and the people behind them.
+Small mindful steps for the planet, while getting to know her incredible flavors and the stories of the people behind them.
 That’s my humble recipe for responsible food travel.
-Will you join the ride?
+Honored to have you join me on the journey!